 The Minelab Equinox 800 brings a new perspective to the detecting world through the implementation of what Minelab calls Multi-IQ technology.
 The Equinox 800 can simultaneously operate on up to five VLF and LF frequencies (5Khz, 10Khz, 15Khz, 20Khz, 40Khz), designed to enable detection of small and large targets, both ferrous and non-ferrous.
 Or, each individual frequency (except for 20Khz and 40Mhz) can be selected separately, allowing the Equinox to operate as a traditional single frequency VLF detector.

 There are a series of factory-preset detect modes: Park, Field, Beach, and Gold.
 These allow you to jump to different situations with slightly varying levels of discrimination, sensitivity, recovery speed/separation, number and type of tones, and so on.
 Each mode has two levels, the second of which is generally more finely tuned for that environment.

-The Equinox 800 was operated primarily in Field 2, however Field 1, Beach 2, and Gold 2 were also tested.
-In all modes Multi-Frequency was used in order to thoroughly vet the detector’s Multi-IQ technology in the heavily mineralized environment.
-All metal mode was utilized frequently to assess the detector’s target separation fidelity and recovery speed.
+The Equinox 800 was operated primarily in Field 2, however, Field 1, Beach 2, and Gold 2 were also tested.
+In all modes, Multi-Frequency was used in order to thoroughly vet the detector’s Multi-IQ technology in the heavily mineralized environment.
+The all-metal mode was utilized frequently to assess the detector’s target separation fidelity and recovery speed.
 Tracking ground balance was unable to be used, however, because of the highly volatile, scattered soil conditions.